fabiorino/crelly-slider/readme.txt

 4. Slides and elements options (in this case, a text element)

 == Changelog ==

+= 1.3.0 =
+* New feature: sliders can be scheduled (you can specify from when and how long they should be displayed for)
+* When a video is manually paused by the user, it won't resume automatically at the next slides loop
+* For developers: TinyMCE settings are now hookable (credits to dlaxar https://github.com/fabiorino/crelly-slider/commits?author=dlaxar)
+* For developers: sliders can be imported via code
+* Other minor changes and bug fixes

 = 1.2.3 =
 * Bug fix: align left/center/right buttons not working